Iyarpagai Nayanar

 Iyarpagai Nayanar, also known as Iyarpagaiar, Iyarpahai Nayanar, Iyarpagaiya Nayanar and Iyarppakai Nayanar is a Nayanar saint, venerated in the Hindu sect of Shaivism.
 He is generally counted as the third in the list of 63 Nayanars.

 Life

 The life of Iyarpagai Nayanar is described in the Tamil Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 His name "Iyarpagai" means "Contrary to Nature", as the Nayanar's excessively philanthropic ways were against the worldly ways of Nature.

-Iyarpagai Nayanar was born in Kaveripoompattinam, where the river Kaveri joins the ocean.
-This ancient capital of the Chola kingdom and port is now Puhar, Nagapattinam district in the Indian state of Tamil Nadu.
+Iyarpagai Nayanar was born in Kaveripoompattinam (also known as Puhar or Poompuhar), a port city located at the mouth of the river Cauvery where it meets the Bay of Bengal.
+Puhar, the ancient capital of the Chola kingdom is located in Mayiladuthurai district in the Indian state of Tamil Nadu.
 Iyarpagai Nayanar belonged to the Vaishya (merchant) caste.
 A staunch Shaiva (devotee of the god Shiva), he served Shiva and his devotees.
 A wealthy merchant, he built of a reputation that he never refused to anything a devotee of Shiva would ask for.